-If you experience this condition, change the fuel brand you use.
+If you experience one or more of these conditions, change the fuel brand you use.
 It will require at least one full tank of the proper fuel to turn the light off.

 If none of the above steps have made the light turn off, have your dealer or qualified service center check the vehicle.
 Your dealer has the proper test equipment and diagnostic tools to fix any mechanical or electrical problems that may have developed.